 When engaging with business partners, we take steps to retain them on commercially reasonable terms and conditions and are aware of, and contractually bound by, our standards of business conduct as outlined in this Code.
-We carry out appropriate due diligence prior to engaging with business partners operating in high-risk regions of the world and/or who perform high-risk services on our behalf.
-We procure goods and services which offer the best combination of price, quality and level of service, and that they comply with applicable legal requirements.
+We carry out appropriate due diligence prior to engaging with business partners operating in high risk regions of the world and/or who perform high risk services on our behalf.
+We procure goods and services which offer the best combination of price, quality and level of service.